 Xylitol is a naturally occurring, sweet tasting substance found in several types of plants.
 Commercial xylitol is most often extracted from corn or birch.
 When used to sweeten chewing gum or as an appropriate sweetener for oral rinses, it provides several remarkable benefits for oral health, including helping correct pH.

 Xylitol does not correct pH explosively like baking soda does with vinegar.
 Instead, it acts on the bacteria that make the acids in the oral environment.
 Oral bacteria cannot use xylitol for energy.
 However, it is sweet and looks like a sugar, so they will consume it like normal foods.
 Once full of xylitol, the bacteria starve to death.
 While they are starving to death, xylitol also interferes with some of the bacteria’s normal activity.
 Specifically, xylitol prevents the bacteria that consume it from producing acids.
 The bacteria stop producing enamel damaging acid, and the oral pH has a chance to rebound.

 Because xylitol is frequently used in gum, it has a second method of helping oral pH.
 Chewing gum stimulates saliva.
 Saliva is the body’s natural mechanism to raise oral pH and the tooth’s great protective fluid.
 Adding xylitol to gum makes it more efficient at doing that.
-By helping your body make more saliva, xylitol chewing can counteract the damaging effects of dry mouth and raise oral pH to save levels.
+By helping your body make more saliva, xylitol chewing can counteract the damaging effects of dry mouth and raise your oral pH to safe levels.

 Low pH dissolves minerals out of tooth enamel, allowing cavities to form.
-The bacteria that cause cavities thrive in low pH environments and manufacture acids, keeping the oral environment at a unhealthy, low pH level.
-Xylitol has been studied and shown to help maintain healthy oral environments and help prevent and help treat dental caries.
+The bacteria that cause cavities thrive in low pH environments and manufacture acids, keeping the oral environment at an unhealthy, low pH level.
+Xylitol has been studied and shown to help maintain healthy oral environments and help prevent and treat dental caries.